dickhardt/openid-provider-commands/openid-provider-commands-1_0-00.md

 See [Security Considerations](#security-considerations) for a discussion of the security and interoperability considerations of using explicit typing.

+>
+> Add example of JWT header to show "typ":"command+jwt"?
+>

-A non-normative example JWT Claims Set for the Command Token for an **activate** command follows:
+A non-normative example JWT Claims Set for the Command Token for an Activate Command follows:

 ```json
 {